Growing good food in the woods.

 Andy is originally from New Zealand, where his parents continue to live on a small farm.
 Farming has always been in his life, one way or another.
 He travelled to Canada in 2010 and spent two seasons apprenticing on a horse-powered CSA in Ontario.
 In 2012, he began working with Kailea at Toi Toi Manawa, an environmental education centre on the South Island of New Zealand.

-We moved to Cape Breton in 2014 to hang our hats and fulfill our dream of tending our own small farm together - and we're sure glad we did!
+We moved to Unama'ki-Cape Breton in 2014 to hang our hats and fulfill our dream of tending our own small farm together - and we're sure glad we did!

-Patchwood Farm is located on a 106-acre property on a hilltop overlooking Pipers Glen - about 25 km east of Inverness, Nova Scotia.
+Patchwood Farm is located on 106 acres on a hilltop overlooking Pipers Glen - about 25 km east of Inverness, Nova Scotia.
 Before we moved here, the land was worked for three decades by Kailea's granduncle and has always held a special place in her heart.
 The location is entirely off-grid.
-For electricity, we rely on solar and wind energy.
+For electricity, we rely primarily on solar energy.
 We wake up to outstanding views and are a short hike away from the wonder of Egypt Falls.
 It is an exceptional place to live and work.

 We strive to produce nutrient dense food that tastes fabulous and we're very conscious of the processes involved in getting this food to our tables.
 We believe that sustainable agriculture involves the health of all things, including our natural environment, our community, ourselves, and our economy.
 With this in mind, we're working to create a farm that is: